Jump to the ‘Best of’ Argentina Gallery

 for Moto Travellers

-Argentina does not have many mid to large size Motos.
-Imports are heavily taxed, so you will see alot of small chinese motos.
+Argentina does not have many mid to large size Motorcycles.
+Imports are heavily taxed, so you will see a lot of small Chinese motorcycles.

 This is the same for bike servicing and repairs.
 Many mechanics will look at your large moto like it is a space ship.
 Parts / Oil are also horrendously expensive.
 Expect to pay 4 times the price compared to say USA / Europe.
 If you need tyres or parts, your best bet would to buy parts etc in neighboring Chile.